Trail of Dreams 2010: Background

-The Trail of Dreams walk began on January 1, 2010 in Miami, Florida.
+The Trail of Dreams walk began on January 1, 2010, in Miami, Florida.
 Four Miami-Dade County college students- Felipe Matos, Gaby Pacheco, Carlos Roa, and Juan Rodriguez- walked the 1,500 miles (2,400 km) to the United States capitol in Washington, D.C.
 The main purposes of the Trail of Dreams walk were to promote human rights, stop the deportations of current undocumented students and to support the DREAM Act.
 Three of the four students were brought to the United States illegally when they were children.
 They called for immigration reform and legislation that will allow eligible undocumented immigrants to obtain citizenship in the United States.

-The Trail of Dreams chose Washington, D.C. as their endpoint in order to request a meeting with President Barack Obama.
+The Trail of Dreams chose Washington, D.C., as their endpoint in order to request a meeting with President Barack Obama.

-One of the walkers, Juan Rodriquez, outlined the Trail of Dreams with respect the rights of workers, fulfilling equal accessibility to education, having a just and humane pathway to full citizenship, and protecting the sacred bonds and unity of our families.
+One of the walkers, Juan Rodriguez, outlined the Trail of Dreams with respect the rights of workers, fulfilling equal accessibility to education, having a just and humane pathway to full citizenship, and protecting the sacred bonds and unity of our families.
 The press referred to the four student walkers as "DREAMers" or "Dream Walkers".

 Activity

-The Trail began in Miami, Florida at the Miami Freedom Tower.
+The Trail began in Miami, Florida, at the Miami Freedom Tower.
 It continued through a variety of small towns in city in Florida.
-The DREAMers took time to drive out to St. Augustine, Florida to celebrate Martin Luther King Day.
+The DREAMers took time to drive out to St. Augustine, Florida, to celebrate Martin Luther King Day.
 They traveled through Georgia and made a stop in Atlanta where they spoke with local politicians and the mayor.
-The Trail of Dreams traveled through South Carolina, North Carolina, Virginia, and into Washington D.C.
+The Trail of Dreams traveled through South Carolina, North Carolina, Virginia, and into Washington, D.C.
 The four DREAMers arrived in D.C. on Wednesday, April 28, 2010.
 At 9:15 a.m. a press conference was held between East and West Executive Avenues near the White House.
 They were joined by immigration reform allies from the Florida Immigrant Coalition, Students Working for Equal Rights, Presente.org and others.

 The Trail of Dreams then completed their journey with a walk to the National Press Club.
 This walk included many immigrant students and allies.
 The original goal to meet with President Barack Obama was not met by the end of the walk.